-- 29.127 If there is a dispute as to entitlement to money in court, the Master may order the matter to proceed by Part 8 claim form (see Chapter 8 above).
-In all other cases (except as stated below) the application will be considered without a hearing and if the application makes out an entitlement to the funds in court, or part of them, the payment out of court will be approved. - 29.128 Where the applicant is a joint owner of property the Master will normally allow payment out of one-half of the money in court, but not of the other half unless the joint owner consents. - 29.129 If the application is made by a person with a benefit of a charging order, the Master will require to be satisfied - in the case of joint ownership, as to whether that charging order extends to the whole of the proceeds of sale or only to the share of the proceeds of sale of one of the coowners; - (2) that there are no persons with a prior interest e.g. legal or equitable chargees.
+- 24.172 If there is a dispute as to entitlement to money in court, the Master will generally transfer the matter to the County Court.
+If, exceptionally, it is appropriate for the case to be retained in the High Court in London (for example if significant sums are involved or there are other linked proceedings) the Master may order it to proceed by Part 8 claim form (see Chapter 8 above) and may list it for disposal or directions.
+If there is no agreement it may be necessary for there to be an inquiry into competing claims; for example, where moneys have been paid into court under the Trustee Act following sale by a mortgagee, there may need to be an inquiry into the beneficial interests of joint owners and/or priorities between other secured lenders.
+In all other cases (except as stated below) the application will be considered without a hearing and if the application makes out an entitlement to the funds in court, or part of them, the payment out of court will be approved. - 24.173 Where the applicant is a joint owner of property the Master will normally allow payment out of one-half of the money in court, but not of the other half unless the joint owner consents. - 24.174 If the application is made by a person with a benefit of a charging order, the Master will require to be satisfied - (1) in the case of joint ownership, as to whether that charging order extends to the whole of the proceeds of sale or only to the share of the proceeds of sale of one of the co-owners; - (2) that there are no persons with a prior interest e.g. legal or equitable chargees.